Introduction

 Dependency rules are the heart of

-) all the sources before it can make the target.
+make.
+Their purpose is to define the dependency of some target on some sources, to letmakeknow that it needs to have (ormake) all the sources before it can make the target.
 They also let make know that it will need to recreate the target if any of the objects that the target depends upon are more recent than the target.A dependency rules must start in this form.

-target: dependencies action
+target: dependencies action - Derivation rules

 -